Ogden UT Family Mediation Law Firm

-Mediation empowers individuals to take their legal disputes into the their own hands.
+Mediation empowers individuals to take their legal disputes into their own hands.
 Mediation results in a successful resolution a large majority of the time, helping individuals avoid thousands of dollars in attorney fees, the stress of going to trial, the risk of leaving your life in the hands of a judge.
 In family law cases, mediation can also help reduce the scarring effect a long, drawn-out custody battle can have on kids.

 To put things in perspective, consider the fact that some divorce cases can litigate for years.
 Custody battles are often shorter because the parties are not dividing property, retirement, and arguing over alimony, but even custody battles can easily litigate for more than a year.
 On the other hand, a successful mediation can settle your case in a single day.
 However, that’s harder than it sounds.

 How does Mediation work?

 We try to limit the emotional stress of mediation, so most of the time parties will be placed in different rooms.
 The mediator will go back and forth between the two rooms and try to find common ground between the parties on all the issues that are in dispute.
 For example, if the parties are disputing over custody and parent-time, the mediator will talk with Mom and determine what kind of custody Mom desires, why she feels the way she does, and what her major concerns are.
 The mediator will then go talk to Dad about the same things.

 If you come to an agreement in mediation, you should have the details of that agreement put down on paper and you should sign it before you leave.
 If one of the parties has an attorney, the attorney will often draft the agreement.
 If not, your mediator should be capable of drafting the agreement you’ve come to.
 That agreement will ultimately be filed with the court and turned into a final order that is signed by a judge.

-How can I best prepare?
+How can I best prepare for mediation?

 First, parties must understand that they will have to be flexible—both will have to give up some of the things they want.
-If either party comes to the mediation expecting to make demands, and expects the other party to cave to those demands, the mediation will likely be unsuccessful.
+If either party comes to the mediation expecting to make demands and expects the other party to cave to those demands, the mediation will likely be unsuccessful.
 In fact, when we attend mediation with our clients, if the other side comes to the table with unreasonable demands and appears to be rigid and inflexible then we terminate the mediation.
 There’s no sense in spending money to try and come to an agreement when it’s clear the other side just wants to dictate all the rules.

 Second, consider what your bottom line is.
-Your bottom line is your walk away point.
+Your bottom line is your walk-away point.
 Prior to going to mediation, make a list of all of the issues you would like to see resolved.
 Some of these issues will be more important to you than others.
 Complete this sentence: “If I settled my case at mediation and walked away with ____, ____, and _____, I’d feel that mediation was successful.”
 Another way to say this is: “If I can’t get ______, _______, and _______, I’m not willing to settle.”
 Knowing this is important because mediation can be stressful and emotional.
 It’s difficult to make life-altering decisions when you’re stressed and full of emotions, so considering the possibilities prior to mediation is important.

 Lastly, bring documents/evidence that may help you resolve disputes.
 For example, parties might disagree on how much money the other makes, how much equity is in the marital home, or the amount of credit card debt they have.
 Having documentation that supports your position can speed the process along.

-How long does it last?
+How long does mediation last?

 In a non-traditional mediation, your mediator may gather facts from both parties over the course of several days or weeks (i.e. salary information, retirement account statements, debt reports, etc.) and work with the parties to create an outline that lists the issues that need to be mediated and what the parties desired outcomes are.
 Eventually, the parties will come together and engage in a typical mediation.
 This second method is more expensive because it takes more time, but in complicated cases sometimes it’s very beneficial.

-How much does it cost?
+How much does mediation cost?

 Mediators typically run from $150 – $250 per hour.
 This cost is usually split equally between the two parties.
 If you have an attorney, you will also be paying your attorney’s hourly rate (or whatever fee arrangement you’ve worked out with them) during the mediation.
-Most all mediators expect payment in full at the conclusion of the mediation.
+Most mediators expect payment in full at the conclusion of the mediation.

-Do I need an attorney?
+Do I need an attorney for mediation?

 Mediators must remain neutral during the mediation process.
 If you do bring an attorney to mediation with you, they can advise you on what they believe your chances of success are in court, whether the deal currently being offered is a good one, and what strategies you might employ if you don’t settle your case.

 In a Utah divorce or custody case, mediation is required.
 All parties must attend mediation at least once before having a trial unless this requirement is waived by the court for unusual and compelling circumstances.
 The court also expects that the parties give a good-faith effort towards the mediation process.

 Call our office to learn more about our mediation services or to schedule your own mediation with one of our attorneys.
 The Red Law office is located in Weber County in Ogden, Utah.
 We have clients come to us from all parts of Utah including Roy, Riverdale, Farr West, North Ogden, Harrisville, Plain City, Brigham City, and Layton.
 Give us a call today!